 At-home spondylosis treatment options

-Whether you suffer from cervical spondylosis (neck), thoracic spondylosis (mid back) or lumbar spondylosis (low back), you want to know: What is the best treatment for spondylosis?
+Whether you experience cervical spondylosis (neck), thoracic spondylosis (mid back) or lumbar spondylosis (low back), you want to know: What is the best treatment for spondylosis?

-The truth is that there is no one “best” treatment, rather a combination of treatments tailored to your unique symptoms.
+The truth is that there is no one “best” treatment.
+Rather, a combination of treatments tailored to your unique symptomsis the best option.
 And a big part of this will be finding what works for you to manage symptoms at home.

 A combination of cold and heat therapy

-Since spondylosis is a degenerative condition, pain and stiffness can be chronic for some people.
+Pain and stiffness from degenerative spine changes can be chronic for some people.
 But using a combination of both cold and heat therapy when it makes sense can be a big help.

 If you’re using a bag of ice or a cold compress, ice your neck or back for 15-20 minutes a few times throughout the day.
 If you’re using heat, the same recommendations apply, though you can apply a low level of heat for as long as two hours at a time.